wlonk/arcadia/arcadia.md

 ## Play

-When you want to get your way and:

-  - Make someone feel hurt
-  - Make someone feel impassioned
-  - Make someone feel listened to
-  - Make someone get out of your way
-  - Make someone obey you
-  - Make someone promise you something
-  - Make someone reveal to you what they are thinking or feeling
-  - Make someone see your point

-You must spend tokens:

-  - Zero tokens for a trivial or passing effect (this tier is more a technicality than anything)
-  - One token for an effect that will last the scene.
-  - Two tokens for an effect that will last the session, or until undone.
-  - Three tokens for an effect that will last forever, or until undone.

-If anyone wants to say "no", they can do so in one of two ways:

-  - Another PC can put forward more tokens (but no more than three), and escalate the emotional intensity of the situation.
-This can happen only once.
-They then have taken the initiative and can define what effect is at stake.
-  - Anyone (GM or PC) can put down a card as an obstacle.
-PCs can use cards from their hands, the GM can use their hand, or any appropriate NPC.

-When you put down a card, describe what you say or do in line with the card's
-suit:

-  - Spades: Wit, charm
-  - Hearts: Calm, reason
-  - Clubs: Will, status
-  - Diamonds: Perception, taste
+In the course of play, you may want something from another character.
+This may be to counter a demand they place on you, or a wholly new demand of your own.
+Simply spend one, two, or three tokens, depending on the scope of the demand.
+A single token is for a small demand or compromise, two tokens for a major demand or compromise, and three for an absolute demand or no compromise.

+You get what you ask for unless the GM, or another player involved, says "but it won't be so easy".
+They then put down a card from their hand (though the GM may also use an NPC card, see below).
+They describe how their character or NPC opposes (though the GM may also describe how social forces or your own character's feelings get in the way, see below).

-The other party may then attempt to overcome that obstacle.
-They have three
+You then have three options:

-options:
+  - Concede.
+Accept the rebuttal and back down.
+Describe how you fail or are overcome yourself, and sell it.

-  - Put down a card of equal or higher value.
-Describe how you overcome the obstacle, following the suit of the card you played.
+  - Resist effectively.
+Play a single card of equal or higher value to the card opposing you (Jacks are 11, Queens are 12, Kings are 13, Aces are 14), and describe how you completely overcome the obstacle.
+Sell it!
-  - Decline to put down any cards.
-Describe how you back down, concede, or fail.
-  - Put down one or more cards totalling to an equal or higher value than the obstacle.
-Describe how you overcome the obstacle, following the suit of the highest card you played (if cards are tied, choose).
-You have, however, overcome the obstacle with compromise or cost.
+  - Resist at cost.
+Play more than one card totalling more than the opposing card (again, same values for Jack, Queen, King, Ace).
+Describe how you overcome the obstacle, but the other player may describe the cost you suffer or the risk that comes to pass.

-      - Decide whether to bear the cost yourself, or to externalize it.
-If you bear the cost yourself, your inner reserves are drained.
-If you externalize it, the GM will keep track of the consequences.
-It will come back to bite you, or someone you love.
-  - From a player, face cards only trigger special effects.
-From the GM, they simply count as 10s.
+In any case, the tokens you spent are gone.

 Sometimes, you will run out of cards in your deck.
 Just shuffle your discard and turn it back into your deck.
 You keep your cards and tokens between scenes.